symbol/symbol-docs/source/getting-started/ready-for-symbol-launch.rst

 This will use the **preset file** that the registration tool created, which contains your account and related keys.
 The file is **encrypted** so use the correct password in the command line.

 Your node should now be up and running.

+.. note:: A mechanism is being researched so you can start your node **in advance** and leave it on "stand by", waiting for the network to boot.
+This page will be updated with the outcome of this research.

 Manually
 ========